CiscoSecurity/gta-03-api-use-cases/README.md

 In general, there can be a lot of `ThreatDetections`, and an order of magnitude more `Events`.
 However, for any subsequent SIEM synchronizations (after the initial one), you are probably interested only in new and updated items, not the already processed ones.

 In the [previous section](#Synchronizing-external-SIEM), we have introduced time based query parameters, but such an approach is not always suitable.
-Especially on `Alert` level, many objects can get created at one moment.
+Especially on `Event` level, many objects can get created at one moment.
 When this happens, you could even miss some important ones, when relying just on the time.
 To solve this, you can use the modification sequence number mechanism provided by the API.

 Modification sequence number is a unique increasing number which is assigned to all `Events`, `ThreatDetections` and `Flows` as they are created, and is re-assigned when these objects are updated.